cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 ```
 ![Petclinic deployed](/img/tekton-jx-orchestration/petclinic-jx-staging.png)

-Pure Jenkins X way then is just about:
+The pure Jenkins X way is about:

 - Applying build pack for adopting pipeline definition experience best practices
 - Complete pipeline orchestration for build and promote using Tekton native objects